MaharaProject/mahara/README.md

 ### PHP

-Mahara requires PHP version 5.5.9 or later.
-The "magic_quotes" and "register_globals" settings should be turned *off* (which is the default on modern PHP installations).
+Mahara requires PHP version 7.0.X.
+The "magic_quotes" and "register_globals"
+settings should be turned *off* (which is the default on modern PHP installations).

 The following PHP extensions are also required: